aehng/Lecture-Notes/Module4/Refactoring.md

     *   Rename identifiers that clash with language built-ins
 3.  **Bad** Comments
     *   Write code that speaks for itself
-    *   Retain comments that explain *why* something is done in a particular way when they are still relevant; comments explaining *how* the code works are probably not necessary
-    *   Delete blocks of commented-out code that the last guy didn't dare to throw away; this is why we use version control now
+        *   Rename variables and/or functions so the code becomes self-documenting
     *   Rewrite or remove comments that are incorrect or serve no useful purpose
-    *   Rename variables and/or functions so the code becomes self-documenting
+    *   Delete obsolete remarks that no longer accurately describe the situation
+    *   Delete blocks of commented-out code that the last guy didn't dare to throw away
+        *   Big blocks of commented-out code clutters up the file and makes it hard to find what is important now
+        *   This is why we use version control now
+    *   Retain comments that explain *why* something is done in a particular way when they are still relevant
+        *   Comments explaining *how* the code works are probably not necessary
+    *   Programmers sometimes vent their frustration with snarky or vulgar comments; these add no value, are unprofessional and embarrassing, and only serve to demoralize maintainers
-        *   When the author of a cringe rant doesn't sign their screed, look them up with `git blame`
+        *   When the author of a cringey rant didn't sign their screed, you can look them up with `git blame`
 4.  **Too many** arguments
-    *   Remove unused parameters; look for cases where placeholder values such as `0`, `None` or `False` are passed in
+    *   Remove unused parameters; look for cases where placeholder values such as `False`, `None`, `NULL` or `0` are passed in
     *   Use default values for common cases
     *   Accumulate many parameters into one dictionary or object
 5. Function/Method that is **too long**